 Business law is the law that serves to build, conserve and protect your business, and you – the for-profit business owner.
 It is also the law that serves to build, conserve and protect non-profit businesses.
-At Law Offices of Maxwell Charles Livingston, I understand the many legal complexities you encounter with your business and I’m here to help.
+I understand the many legal complexities you encounter with your business and I’m here to help.

 Planning For Your Business

 The legacy of your for-profit or non-profit business will be built on how carefully you plan for your future.
 This includes proper incorporation of your business entity, consideration of the proper business entity – whether an S corporation, C Corporation, general partnership, limited liability partnership (“LLP”), non-stock corporation or limited liability company (“LLC”).